Who wrote the work Nikita's childhood. What was Nikita like in the story of Nikita's childhood? Organization of cognitive activity

 Formation of Nikita's character

-(based on the story of AN Tolstoy "Nikita's Childhood")
+(based on A.N.
+Tolstoy’s story “Nikita’s Childhood”)

-Completed: Grishina Polina,
+Completed by: Grishina Polina,

 9th grade student